 Can you give blood after the coronavirus vaccine?
-What to know about immunity post-donation
+What to know about post-donation immunity.

 Only one covid-19 treatment is designed to keep people out of the hospital.
 Many overburdened hospitals are not offering it.

 Medical professionals have tried convalescent plasma therapy — taking plasma loaded with coronavirus antibodies from people who have recovered from covid-19 and giving it to patients who are fighting the disease.
-The treatment was authorized for emergency use last year by the U.S. Food and Drug Administration.
+The Food and Drug Administration authorized the treatment for emergency use last year.

 However, two large studies out of Canada and the United Kingdom recently showed that most covid-19 patients who were treated with convalescent plasma in the hospital did not fare much better than those who didn’t.
 And a recent analysis of four clinical trials showed similar results.